Niels3RT/PolyPlay_MiSTer/README.md

 ## The MiSTer Core

-Sound has some issues, the displayed screen area is a little off, there could be some debug pin wiggling on the user port, some cleanup is needed and there is a lot of guesswork going on (clocks, video).
+The displayed screen area is a little off, there could be some debug pin wiggling on the user port, some cleanup is needed and there is a lot of guesswork going on (clocks, video).
 But its playable.

 First button is fire, second button coin.